Table of Contents

 Step 3: Select Enabling Technology That Balances Both Needs

 Choose platforms designed for frontline empowerment and brand protection.
-Evaluate approval workflow capabilities and speed.
-Assess mobile accessibility for on-the-go employees.
-Confirm that brand templates and guardrails meet your consistency requirements.
+Evaluate these capabilities specifically:

 Technology should make participation easier, not harder.
 Complex tools discourage adoption.
 Simple mobile interfaces encourage regular posting.
 Using a frontline social media management platform like ContentBridge helps remove friction while maintaining necessary oversight.